lindenb/jvarkit/docs/Bam2Raster.md

       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
   * -r, --region
-      restrict to that region.
-REQUIRED
+      Restrict to that region.
+An interval as the following syntax :
-    -srf, --samRecordFilter
+      "chrom:start-end" or "chrom:middle+extend".
+A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) -srf, --samRecordFilter
       A filter expression.
 Reads matching the expression will be filtered-out.
       Empty String means 'filter out nothing/Accept all'.
 See https://github.com/lindenb/jvarkit/blob/master/src/main/resources/javacc/com/github/lindenb/jvarkit/util/bio/samfilter/SamFilterParser.jj